 To expedite receipt of financial aid funds, we strongly encourage students to sign up for Electronic Fund Transfer (EFT).
 EFT is a service which eliminates the need to issue a check for student financial aid grants and also eliminates the problem of checks lost in the mail.
-To sign up for EFT, you must go to the College Business Office to complete an EFT Authorization Form.
-Be sure to bring a voided check or a photocopy marked "VOID" if your financial aid funds will be deposited into a checking account.
-If you are depositing your financial aid funds into a savings account, a copy of the top half of your bank statement showing the account number and branch address is needed.
+To participate in Electronic Fund Transfer (EFT), students must go to the College Business Office to complete an EFT Authorization Form.
+Be sure to bring a voided check or photocopy marked "VOID" if financial aid funds will be deposited into a checking account.
+If depositing financial aid funds into a savings account, a copy of the top half of the student's bank statement showing the account number and branch address is needed.
 Deposit slips are not sufficient.
+Please allow four (4) weeks for the Business Office to process this request.